On chordal and perfect plane near-triangulations: free W-near-triangulations

-\begin{lemma} Let a $W-$near triangulation $G$ contain $e$ edges, $f$ internal faces and $t$ edges on the external face, then $f$ is odd if and only if $t$ is odd. \end{lemma} \begin{proof} Each internal face contains three edges and each edge except those in the external face is shared by two faces.
+In this section, we prove that any non-perfect $W_5$ free W-near-triangulation $G$ contains either an even wheel or contains three vertices forming an internal face such that the open neighbourhood of these vertices induces an odd hole.
+Throughout this section, we use the notation $W(u)$ to denote a wheel with vertex $u$ at the centre.
+We first establish some properties of W-near-triangulations that will be useful for deriving the characterization. \begin{lemma} If a W-near-triangulation $G$ contains $e$ edges, $f$ internal faces and $t$ edges on the boundary of external face, then $f = t \bmod 2$.
+That is, $f$ is odd if and only if $t$ is odd. \end{lemma} \begin{proof} Each internal face is bounded with exactly three edges and each edge except those in the boundary of the external face is shared by two faces.
 This implies $3f=2e-t$.
-Hence $t$ is odd if and only if $f$ is odd. \end{proof} \begin{Definition}[Face intersecting wheels] Let $W_u$ and $W_v$ ($u \ne v$) be any two wheels in a $W-$near triangulation. $W_u$ and $W_v$ are said to be face intersecting if they share at least one face. \end{Definition} \begin{lemma} Let $G$ be a $W-$near triangulation and $W_u$ and $W_v$ ($u \ne v$) be any two face-intersecting even wheels in $G$, then $W_u$ and $W_v$ share exactly two faces with the edge $(u,v)$ as one of its boundaries. \end{lemma} \begin{proof} Since $W_u$ and $W_v$ are face-intersecting and $u\ne v$, $u$ should be either on the rim of $W_v$.
-Similarly $v$ should lie on the rim of $W_u$.
-Hence the edge $(u,v)$ should be a spoke in both the wheels.
-As $u$ is on the rim of $W_v$, $u$ will have exactly two neighbours (say $x$, $y$) on the rim of $W_v$.
-Similarly $v$ also have two neighbours (say $p$, $q$) on the rim of $W_u$.
-If $p \ne x$ and $p \ne y$ then $(u,p)$ will be a chord on the wheel $W_v$, which is a contradiction to the definition of $W-$near triangulation.
-Similarly $q=x$ or $q=y$.
+Hence $t$ is odd if and only if $f$ is odd. \end{proof} \begin{definition}[Face intersecting wheels] Let $W(u)$ and $W(v)$ ($u \ne v$) be any two wheels in a W-near-triangulation. $W(u)$ and $W(v)$ are said to be face intersecting if they share at least one face. \end{definition} \begin{lemma} Let $G$ be a W-near-triangulation and $W(u)$ and $W(v)$ ($u \ne v$) be any two face-intersecting wheels in $G$, then $W(u)$ and $W(v)$ share exactly two faces.
+Further, the edge $uv$ is on the boundary of these two faces. \end{lemma} \begin{proof} Since $W(u)$ and $W(v)$ are face-intersecting and $u\ne v$, $u$ should be on the rim of $W(v)$.
+Similarly $v$ should lie on the rim of $W(u)$.
+Hence the edge $uv$ should be a spoke in both the wheels.
+As $u$ is on the rim of $W(v)$, $u$ will have exactly two neighbours (say $x$, $y$) on the rim of $W(v)$.
+Similarly $v$ also have two neighbours (say $p$, $q$) on the rim of $W(u)$.
+If $p \ne x$ and $p \ne y$ then the edge $pu$ will be a chord on the wheel $W(v)$ and the vertices $u,p,v$ forms a separating triangle in $G$, which is a contradiction to the definition of W-near-triangulation.
+Hence $p=x$ or $p=y$ Similarly $q= y$ or $q = x$.
 This implies that either $p = x$ and $q=y$ or $p = y$ and $q=x$.
-So $x$ and $y$ are the only vertices in $N(u) \cap N(v)$ and the edges $(u,x)$ and $(u,y)$ on the rim of $W_v$ are also spokes of $W_u$ and $(v,x)$ and $(v,y)$ on the rim of $W_u$ are also spokes of $W_v$.
-That is, $\{(u,x),(x,v),(v,u)\}$ and $\{(u,y),(y,v),(v,u)\}$ are the only two faces shared by $W_u$ and $W_v$. \end{proof}
+So $x$ and $y$ are the only vertices in $N(u) \cap N(v)$ and the edges $ux$ and $uy$ on the rim of $W(v)$ are also spokes of $W(u)$ and $vx$ and $vy$ on the rim of $W(u)$ are also spokes of $W(v)$.
+That is, $\{ux,xv,vu)\}$ and $\{uy,yv,vu\}$ are the only two faces shared by $W(u)$ and $W(v)$. \end{proof} \begin{corollary} Let $W(x)$, $W(y)$ and $W(z)$ (with $x\ne y\ne z$) be three (pair-wise) face-intersecting odd wheels in a W-near-triangulation $G$.
+Then they share exactly the common face $\{xy,yz,xz\}$. \end{corollary} \begin{proof} Since $W(x)$ and $W(y)$ are face-intersecting, by Lemma ~\ref{lemma2}, they share two faces (faces which has the edge $xy$ as one of its boundary).
+Similarly $W(y)$ and $W(z)$ share two faces (faces which has the edge $yz$ as one of its boundary) and $W(x)$ and $W(z)$ share two faces (faces which has the edge $xz$ as one of its boundary).
+This implies that $xy$, $yz$ and $xz$ forms either a separating triangle or a face which is shared by $W(x)$, $W(y)$ and $W(z)$.
+But as $G$ is a W-near-triangulation, the edges $xy$, $yz$ and $xz$ can not form a separating triangle. \end{proof} \begin{definition}[$W_{\Delta}$] Let $G$ be a W-near-triangulation and $W(x),W(y)$ and $W(z)$ be three face intersecting odd wheels in $G$.
+If $N[x] \cup N[y] \cup N[z] \setminus \{x,y,z\}$ induces an odd hole in $G$, then the subgraph induced by $N[x] \cup N[y] \cup N[z]$ is called a $W_{\Delta}$.
+The graph shown in Figure \ref{fig1} is an example of $W_{\Delta}$. \end{definition} If a W-near-triangulation $G$ with at least five vertices contains an internal vertex $u$ of odd degree exceeding $3$, then the rim of $W(u)$ induces an odd hole in $G$ and thus $G$ cannot be perfect.
+Since an internal vertex of degree $3$ would induce a separating triangle, a W-near-triangulation with at least $5$ vertices cannot contain an internal vertex whose degree is $3$.
+Consequently, the non-trivial case to handle is to characterize perfect W-near-triangulations whose internal vertices are all of even degree (even W-near-triangulations). \begin{lemma} Let $G$ be a $W_5$ free even W-near-triangulation and $W(x),W(y)$ and $W(z)$ be three face intersecting wheels in $G$.
+Then $N[x] \cup N[y] \cup N[z]$ induces a $W_{\Delta}$. \end{lemma} \begin{proof} Let $x$, $y$ and $z$ be three vertices of $G$ such that $W(x),W(y)$ and $W(z)$ are face intersecting wheels in $G$.
+Let $G_1$ be the subgraph of $G$ induced by the vertices $x$, $y$, $z$ and their neighbours.
+That is, $G_1$ is a subgraph of $G$ induced by $N[x] \cup N[y] \cup N[z]$.
+Let $G_2$ be the subgraph of $G_1$ induced by $V(G_1)\setminus \{x,y,z\}$.
+If $G_1$ does not induce a $W_{\Delta}$ then there exists at least one chord in $G_2$.
+Without loss of generality we may assume that there exists two non consecutive vertices $p$ and $q$ on the rim of wheels $W(x)$ and $W(y)$ respectively such that $pq$ is a chord in $G_2$.
+We may further assume without loss of generality that there is no chord between the vertices of the clockwise boundary of $G_1$ from $p$ to $q$ (see Figure~\ref{Eg1}).